 When you or your child are injured in a bus accident, you may be worried, frightened, and frustrated.
 Bus accident injuries can lead to significant medical bills and lost wages.
 If you or your child were seriously injured, you have to contemplate a different future.

 We are here to find out who caused the bus crash and hold them responsible.
-Do not hesitate to contact Oronoz & Ericsson Injury Lawyers to speak with a seasoned bus accident attorney about your rights and options.
+Do not hesitate to contact Oronoz & Ericsson, LLC to speak with a seasoned bus accident attorney about your rights and options.